5 steps to a robust corrective action process

 CAPA is being overused or underused

-If every non-conformance is turning into a CAPA investigation, this could mean you have a serious problem on your hands!
+If every non-conformance is turning into a CAPA investigation, this could mean you have a serious problem on your hands.
 Otherwise, it could be an indicator that your filters are not working and the bar for launching corrective actions is set too low.
-Too much unnecessary investigation can be a case of ‘over-processing’ leading to wasted time and resources.
+Too much unnecessary investigation can be a case of over-processing leading to wasted time and resources.
 On the other hand, if you are seeing too few CAPA requests, then it could be the bar is set too high and systemic problems are going unchecked.
+It is highly recommended that initial non-conformance reports are given a risk classification - in order for them to be priortitsed for action appropriately.

 Your corrective process takes too long

 The process of investigation and correction takes too long.
-Some CAPA management systems are overly bureaucratic, they can require endless form-filling and fail to define who owns an investigation.
+Some CAPA management systems are overly bureaucratic.
+They can require endless form-filling and fail to define who owns an investigation.
 This can mean corrective action is stalled, not dealt with in a required time scale, or lost in the system altogether.
-The result can be regulatory fines/sanctions and in the worst case, a spiralling problem that causes actual injury to your end users.
+The result can be regulatory fines or sanctions and in the worst case, a spiralling problem that causes actual injury to your end users.

 Your process doesn’t properly address the root causes of an issue